Sabalenka ends Andreeva adventure to reach Madrid quarters

 Sabalenka broke Andreeva in the first game but the world number 194 immediately responded to get back on serve.

-The Belarusian converted her second break point in the fifth game for a 3-2 lead and again broke to clinch the first set 6-3.
+The Belarusian converted her second break point in the fifth game for a 3-2 lead after Andreeva double faulted, and again broke to clinch the first set 6-3.

 Sabalenka, second seed in Madrid, won 67 percent of points in a convincing second set to reach the last eight.